-In Alzheimer's disease, the connections between brain cells and the brain cells themselves degenerate and die, causing a steady decline in memory and mental function.
+In Alzheimer's disease, the brain cells themselves degenerate and die, causing a steady decline in memory and mental function.

 Current Alzheimer's disease medications and management strategies may temporarily improve symptoms.
 This can sometimes help people with Alzheimer's disease maximize function and maintain independence.

 But because there's no cure for Alzheimer's disease, it's important to seek supportive services and tap into your support network as early as possible.

 - Goldman L, et al. Goldman's Cecil Medicine.
 24th ed.
 Philadelphia, Pa.: Saunders Elsevier; 2012. http://www.clinicalkey.com.
 Accessed April 8, 2014.

 - Alzheimer's disease fact sheet.
 National Institute on Aging. http://www.nia.nih.gov/alzheimers/publication/alzheimers-disease-fact-sheet.
 Accessed April 8, 2014.